 9. Always shop with a list

 Whether groceries, clothing, accessories, tools or bigger-ticket items like furniture, keep tabs on what you need.
 Prioritize, watch for sales and consider grabbing certain items at garage sales.
-Got a smartphone?
-Browse the “list” apps and pick one you love.
+Browse your phone’s the “list” apps and pick one you love.
 Be efficient, too: Less loitering in stores lowers odds you’ll grab a novelty item on a whim.

 10. Second-life clothing